Dragon’s Tale: From Hanoi to Bai Tu Long Bay, Unraveling Vietnam’s Mystical Wonders

 IMG_0502.JPG

-The natural views were magnificent, I loved every minute of it, going from island to island, and enjoying nature!
-Loved it; we were even allowed to go ashore for a little while to enjoy swimming and relaxing in a small but beautiful beach.
+The natural views were truly magnificent, and I cherished every minute of the experience, paddling from one island to another, immersed in the beauty of nature.
+It was a delightful surprise that we were permitted to go ashore for a while, allowing us to relish swimming and relaxation on a small yet beautiful beach.

 IMG_2841.JPG

-No photograph could ever show the beauty of this orange beautiful sky.
-During this dramatic, stunning setting and was also lucky to share some travel experiences with Betzabe and her husband, both from Mexico, Latin power!😊
+No photograph could capture the true essence of the beauty in the orange hues of the sky.
+Amidst this dramatic and stunning setting, I had the fortunate opportunity to share some travel experiences with Betzabe and her husband, both hailing from Mexico: Latin power! 😊

 DAY 2: Highlight: THIEN CANH CAVE

-Thien Canh Cave is located in Cong Do Island in Bai Tu Long Bay, (called Dong Co by locals).
-It is accessible by man-made stone stairs like, and you sort of feel climbing towards paradise.
+Nestled in Cong Do Island in Bai Tu Long Bay, known as Dong Co by locals, the Thien Canh Cave is reachable via man-made stone stairs.
+The ascent feels like climbing towards a heavenly paradise.

-Our guide Kien gave us a little bit of a talk about the history of Ha Long Bay area.
-Halong Bay has been a significant area of the history of Vietnam and known also as “Vinh Ha Long”, which means “Bay of the Descending Dragon”.
-The recurring regression of the sea on the limestone over the time has shaped this seascape of pointed peaks and secluded tower islets.
+Our guide, Kien, provided us with a brief talk about the history of the Ha Long Bay area.
+Halong Bay holds great historical significance in Vietnam and is also known as “Vinh Ha Long,” translating to the “Bay of the Descending Dragon.”
+The continual retreat of the sea against the limestone over time has sculpted this seascape, characterised by pointed peaks and secluded tower islets.

-I also had time to hear a nearby talk about the urban legend of Halong Bay vs Bai Tu Long Bay: The legend says that the gods sent dragons to protect the Vietnamese against the enemies.
-After a heated victory, the mother dragon chose to settle down in Halong Bay while her children stayed at Bai Tu Long Bay.
+During my visit, I also had the opportunity to learn about the urban legend of Halong Bay versus Bai Tu Long Bay.
+The legend narrates that gods sent dragons to protect the Vietnamese from enemies.
+Following a triumphant battle, the mother dragon opted to settle down in Halong Bay, while her offspring found their abode in Bai Tu Long Bay.
+Following this insightful talk, we returned to the cruise, where we were granted time to pack our belongings.

-The rest of the morning we had a Vietnamese cooking demonstration, a cooking lesson, where I managed to make a couple of lovely rolls, see the picture, though slightly different shape that they ones taught in the lesson!:/.
+The remainder of the morning was filled with a Vietnamese cooking demonstration and lesson.
+I had the opportunity to craft a couple of lovely rolls, as seen in the picture, albeit in a slightly different shape than those taught in the lesson!

 “the ocean is everything I want to be. beautiful mysterious wild and free”